Human trafficking in China: Sex trafficking

 China's legal definition of trafficking does not automatically regard children over the age of 14 who are subjected to the commercial sex trade as trafficking victims.
 Chinese laws only recognize forms of coercion other than abduction, such as threats of physical harm or non-physical harm, as constituting a means of trafficking.
-In the United States Department of State report, "Article 244 of the Chinese Criminal Law criminalizes forced labour, but prescribes punishments of a fine or no more than three years imprisonment, and only if the circumstances are found to be 'serious' - penalties which are not sufficiently stringent."
+In the United States Department of State report: "Article 244 of the Chinese Criminal Law criminalizes forced labour, but prescribes punishments of a fine or no more than three years imprisonment, and only if the circumstances are found to be 'serious' - penalties which are not sufficiently stringent."
 In addition, the definition of trafficking does not pertain to male victims of trafficking or adult victims of labor trafficking.

 The number of women suffering from sexual exploitation is exponentially increasing.
 Traffickers usually attract victims through false promises of high salaries and stable job incomes.
 Many women are deceived because of their poor education and they are often also marginalized minority groups who believe the false promises of traffickers who offer the hope of living an urban life.

 The problem of sex trafficking stems from the gender imbalance present in China.
 Women are most likely sold into provinces like Henan in which the gender imbalance is particularly stark and where there is a high demand for women.
 Often, men kidnap the women after enticing them with promises of employment and money, but later sell them to villages and other provinces.
 Trafficked women are often then forced into marriage and therefore suffer from prolonged sexual exploitation.
 Particularly, according to the article "Human Trafficking and Smuggling in China" by Cindy Chu, trafficked women were usually aged between 20 and 50 in the past, but "recently most of them were under 20 and some were girls as young as 12 years old."
+The sex industry in China is flourishing, primarily fueled by the trafficking and sale of young women and girls for the purpose of marriage.
+This phenomenon has been influenced by the historical implications of the one-child policy and the traditional Chinese inclination for male offspring, which has led to a significant gender imbalance with a surplus of men in the country.